Ibn Hawshab: Writings

 Ibn Hawshab's life is known in detail through a quasi-hagiographic Life (Sīra), written either by himself or by his son, Ja'far.
 It is now lost, but known through extensive quotations in later authors, and is, according to the historian Heinz Halm, "one of the most important sources for the history of the daʿwa".

 Later Isma'ili tradition ascribed to him two of the earliest known Isma'ili theological treatises.
 The first of these, the Book of Righteousness and True Guidance (Kitāb al-Rushd wa’l-hidāya), survives only in fragments, which were published (including an English translation) by Wladimir Ivanow.
 The work is an exegesis of the Quran, and is one of the earliest surviving Isma'ili works, as it still mentions Muhammad ibn Isma'il as the awaited mahdī.
 The second, the Book of the Sage and Disciple (Kitāb al-ʿĀlim wa’l-ghulām), is more usually ascribed to his son, Ja'far.
 It consists of a series of encounters between a novice and his spiritual guide (the dāʿī), who gradually reveals the hidden, esoteric knowledge (bāṭin) to his disciple.
 The authenticity of both attributions is uncertain.
 The 12th-century Yemeni dāʿī Ibrahim al-Hamidi furthermore quotes in his work an epistle (risāla) attributed to Ibn Hawshab.

+Legacy

+In 1961 AD (1381 AH), the 51st Dai al-Mutlaq, Syedna Taher Safiuddin, bestowed the prestigious title (laqab) of Mansoor-ul-Yaman upon his son and successor, the 52nd Dai al-Mutlaq, Syedna Mohammed Burhanuddin.
+This investiture followed a historic journey to Yemen, marking the first visit by a Dai al-Mutlaq to the region in approximately 340 Hijri-Misri years.
+Previously, the seat of the Dawat had resided in Yemen under Syedna Ali Shamsuddin IV bin Maulaya Hasan, whose demise in 1634 AD (1042 AH) precipitated the permanent relocation of the administrative seat to India again.
+Notably, this conferral occurred approximately 1,100 years after Ibn Hawshab was originally granted the identical title.